In the year 02026 CE I find myself in two book clubs.

 ¹ "Billy the Kid's Dream of the Magic Shoes" - Another recent discovery among the early tMG catalog, perhaps my favorite so far.

-² "Going to Fennario" - This latest Mountain Goats release is in honor of Bobby Weir.
-I was born too late to be a part of the Grateful Dead fandom at the peak of the band's touring years, but being a Mountain Goats fan feels similar: there is camaraderie and lore around the music, both recordings and performances only experienced live.
-JD's words about Bobby Weir (on the Bandcamp page) are a lovely tribute, and I feel lucky to have a connection to both bands.
+² "Going to Fennario" - This latest Mountain Goats song was released in honor of Bobby Weir, and the Bandcamp page includes a nice tribute from JD.
+I was born too late to be a part of the Grateful Dead fandom at the peak of the touring years, but being a Mountain Goats fan feels similar: there is a deep camaraderie and lore around the music, a shared understanding that the recordings are really just "physical evidence that something happened, something spectral and momentary" (p.
+29) in the form of a rock concert.

 ³ The song after which the book is named, which doubles as an anthem to sing when you're going through it.